 The bathroom was chic and modern with tiles all around the walls and a large mirror with lights.
 We were provided with loads of towels and they’ve got their own shower gel, shampoo and conditioner for you to use.
 That’s just about it though so don’t forget your toothbrush!

-Unfortunately as the downstairs grill is owned by a separate business, a full breakfast is not included in the nightly price.
-Instead, the Hoxton offers a light breakfast to go comprising of granola, a banana and some orange juice.
+Unfortunately as the Hoxton Grill downstairs is considered as a separate business, a full breakfast is not included in the nightly price.
+Instead, the Hoxton Shoreditch offers a light breakfast bag to go comprising of granola, a banana and some orange juice.
 They have a rather clever breakfast system whereby you leave a paper bag outside your room, ticking off what time you’d like your breakfast.
 When you wake up in the morning, food magically appears inside the bag!
 Ok it’s not quite magic but someone will deliver you your breakfast before your stated time so it’s ready for you when you wake up.
 Ingenious!

 The Work Space